frePPLe/frepple/doc/model-reference/item-distribution.rst

                                   | A lower number indicates that this shipment is preferred
                                     when the item is required.
-This field is used when the search policy is PRIORITIY. action          A/C/AC/R          | Type of action to be executed:
+This field is used when the search policy is PRIORITIY. resource        resource          | Optionally, it refers to a resource that represents the distribution capacity.
+                                  | The referenced resource will typically be of type
+                                    'buckets'.
+resource_qty    positive double   | Resource capacity consumed per distributed unit. action          A/C/AC/R          | Type of action to be executed:
                                   | A: Add an new entity, and report an error if the entity
                                     already exists.